At this year’s annual AirWorks conference, DJI has confirmed its intentions to better equip drones for the agriculture industry.

 This is part of a wider addressable market of $5.9bn globally.

-Speaking to the media, DJI’s VP of strategic partnerships, Jan Gasparic, commented on how DJI’s aim is to help “scout fields in less time, see the unseen and make decisions mid-season.”
+Speaking to the media, DJI’s VP of strategic partnerships, Jan Gasparic, commented on how DJI’s aim for drones in agriculture is to help “scout fields in less time, see the unseen and make decisions mid-season.”

 In doing so, DJI has launched the P4 Multispectral, a 6 lens camera integrated with the Phantom 4 which also has a sensor on top.